Pressure Cooker Jambalaya with Chicken and Sausage. A quick trip to Louisiana, thanks to my Instant Pot.

 Instructions

-- Brown the chicken: Heat 1 tablespoon of olive oil in the pressure cooker pot over medium heat until shimmering (sauté mode in my Instant Pot).
+- Brown the chicken in the Instant Pot: Heat 1 tablespoon of olive oil in an Instant Pot set to Saute mode - high until the oil is shimmering.
+(Or heat in a pressure cooker set to medium heat).
 Sprinkle the cubed chicken with 1 tablespoon cajun seasoning, then add to the pot.
 Cook the chicken, without moving, until it is browned on the bottom, about 3 minutes.

-- Sauté the aromatics, add everything to the pot: Stir in the onions, bell pepper, celery, and garlic into the pot, then sprinkle with ½ teaspoon salt, 1 teaspoon Cajun seasoning, and ½ teaspoon dried thyme.
-Stir in the smoked sausage slices, then sauté, scraping the bottom of the pot with a wooden spoon to loosen any browned chicken bits, until the onion turns translucent, about 5 minutes.
-Pour in the white wine and bring to a simmer.
-Simmer the wine for 1 minute.
-Stir in the rice, and water.
-Pour the diced tomatoes on top, but don’t stir.
-Float the bay leaf on top.
+- Sauté the aromatics: Stir the onions, bell pepper, celery, and garlic into the pot with the chicken, then sprinkle with ½ teaspoon salt, 1 teaspoon Cajun seasoning, ¼ teaspoon cayenne pepper, and ½ teaspoon dried thyme.
+Stir in the smoked sausage slices.
+Sauté everything, until the onion turns translucent, about 5 minutes, scraping the bottom of the pot occasionally with a flat-edged wooden spoon to loosen any browned chicken bits.
+Pour in the white wine, bring to a simmer, and simmer the wine for 1 minute.

 - Prep Time: 15 min